Naps from 13 to 18 months

 According to the American Academy of Pediatrics and the American Academy of Sleep Medicine, children 1 to 2 years of age should sleep 11 to 14 hours per 24 hours (including naps) on a regular basis to promote optimal health.
 While this is a broad range, it shows that, between 13 and 18 months old, most children start doing a little less napping as they sleep for longer periods of time at night.

 In addition, as they get closer to 18 months old, many children who are regularly napping twice a day will start dropping down to one afternoon nap, which may be where some of this decreased napping time comes in.
-This drop in naps may happen naturally, or may need your help, if you notice Baby fighting naptime, or having enough energy to get through the day without one of her usual naps.
+This drop in naps may happen naturally, or may need your help, if you notice Baby fighting naptime, or having enough energy to get through the day without one of their usual naps.

 A case of individuality